MicrosoftDocs/azure-devops-docs/release-notes/2019/_shared/wiki/sprint-158-update.md

 ### Short and readable Wiki page URLs

 You no longer have to use a multiline URL to share wiki page links.
-We've made the URLs shorter and a lot easier to read so you can leverage the page IDs in the URLs.
+We've made the URLs shorter and a lot easier to read by leveraging the page IDs in the URLs.

 The new structure of URLs will look like: